School of Nursing

 - Completion of an undergraduate statistics course with a grade of C or better.

 - Submission of an Official College Transcript (Degree granting and graduate courses if applicable).

 - Personal Statement - See website for directions.

 - Two professional references - See website for directions.

-International students and students for who English is not their primary language there are additional requirements: Submit TOEFL-iBT with a required total minimum score of 80 with at least 20 for each section.
+In addition to the MSN admission requirements listed above, international students and students for whom English is not their primary language must submit TOEFL-iBT scores with a required total minimum of 80, and at least 20 for each section.